 - Chief Justice

 IMPORTANT INFORMATION FOR PARTICIPANTS

 Delegates: Once you have registered, you can begin writing your bill!!
-More information will be available soon.
+Bills must be submitted by Monday, November 11.

 Highlights of the three-day General Session